kinvolk/container-escape-bounty/Documentation/profiles.md

 be different depending on which container profiles the vulnerability is exploitable on.

-Note that the container profiles are not implemented yet.

 The basic container profiles are the following:
 - *Default Docker*
 - *Weak Docker*
-- *Docker with User Namespaces*
+- *Default/Weak Docker with User Namespaces*

 Each basic container profiles have the following variants:
 - *without LSM*